 A Little Bird Told Me

 More than three-fourths of jobs in zoology and wildlife biology are for government entities, with 41 percent employed in state government, 31 percent federal government, and 9 percent local government.
-Another 22 percent of jobs are in the professional, scientific, and technical services sector, and the balance are working for zoos, museums, historical sites, or similar institutions.
+Another 11 percent of jobs are in the professional, scientific, and technical services sector, and the balance are working in the other services sector.

 According to Vanessa Blackstone, Wildlife Biologist for the Oregon State Parks and Recreation Department, “I try to help balance the needs of native wildlife with the needs of visitors to our public parks and recreation areas.”
 There is no typical day for Vanessa.
 “I spend some days in the office responding to email, writing reports, doing blog posts, and using geospatial software.
 Other days, I survey wildlife in the field or help develop habitat conservation plans to protect threatened or endangered species like the snowy plover.
 We count amphibian eggs in ponds, do bird counts during migration, fish surveys, and much more.”

 Most wildlife biologists and zoologists have at least a bachelor’s degree, but a master’s degree makes you more competitive in the labor market.
 Charlee Jackson, Aviculturist at the Oregon Coast Aquarium in Newport, completed her bachelor’s degree at the University of Oregon’s Oregon Institute of Marine Biology.
 Through internships, volunteer work, and seasonal summer work, she persevered and landed her current position overseeing the Sea Bird Aviary at the aquarium.
 It’s a great job for someone like Charlee who grew up in Eugene visiting the Oregon Coast on vacations and wanting to learn more about the ocean and work with animals.